eldstal/MacDongler/README.md

 ## TODO
- - Web frontend
-    - Serve from the same device, but run the logic in the browser to survive slow boot loops.
  - Sanity check device database.
     - Are you using functions that aren't defined?
     - Do you have a valid device type?